 Are you applying for a job as a teacher?
-An outstanding cover letter can mean the difference between getting the interview and languishing in job search limbo.
+An outstanding cover letter can mean the difference between getting an interview and not getting a response to your application.

-Whether you’re fresh out of college or an experienced teacher, these tips and cover letter example will help you convince the hiring committee that you’re the best candidate for the job.
+Whether you’re fresh out of college or an experienced teacher, these tips and cover letter examples will help you convince the hiring committee that you’re the best candidate for the job.

 Include related work outside the classroom.
 If you have non-teaching work or volunteer experience that involves working with children, you can highlight this in your cover letter as well.
 You especially might want to do this if you have limited teaching experience.

 Customize your cover letter.
 Be sure to tailor each cover letter to fit the specific school and job listing.
-One way to do this is to research the school, and mention why you think you’d be a good fit for that specific school.
+One way to do this is to research the school and mention why you think you’d be a good fit for that specific location.

 Cover Letter Example for a Teacher